Jacolo2017/Puppin/README.md

 ## Functionality

+* Non-Registered User land on the "events" page, which shows a random assortment of events.
+However, the they cannot see event details or interact with the event without registering.
 * Owners can create events which others can sign up for and make public/private.
 * Creator of events can set meetup rules such as dog size, age, activity, etc.
 * Filter system for events that apply to your registered dog.